Operation Toan Thang III: March

 On 15 March at 11:30 a unit from the 2nd Brigade, 25th Infantry Division operating 6 mi northwest of Ben Soi was attacked by an enemy platoon.
 The unit returned fire supported by artillery, helicopter gunships and airstrikes and the enemy withdrew at 17:00 leaving 14 dead.
 At 14:45 mechanized infantry from the 1st Brigade, 25th Infantry Division received fire from a PAVN force 3 mi southeast of Phú Cường, the unit returned fire and the enemy withdrew leaving 14 dead and four individual weapons.
 An OH-6 was shot down 14 mi east of Biên Hòa.
-On 16 March at 02:30 four 122mm rockets hit Saigon causing minimal damage.
-At 09:00 a unit from the 1st Brigade, 1st Cavalry Division operating 9 mi north-northeast of Dầu Tiếng found a munitions cache containing 630 82mm mortar rounds, six 120mm mortar rounds and two AK-47s.
-At 12:15 a unit from the 1st Brigade, 1st Cavalry Division operating 6 miles southwest of Hiệp Hòa found a munitions cache containing 13 107mm rockets and 90 RPG grenades.
+On 16 March at 02:30 four 122 mm rockets hit Saigon causing minimal damage.
+At 09:00 a unit from the 1st Brigade, 1st Cavalry Division operating 9 mi north-northeast of Dầu Tiếng found a munitions cache containing 630 82 mm mortar rounds, six 120 mm mortar rounds and two AK-47s.
+At 12:15 a unit from the 1st Brigade, 1st Cavalry Division operating 6 miles southwest of Hiệp Hòa found a munitions cache containing 13 107 mm rockets and 90 RPG grenades.
 At 14:00 a unit from the armored cavalry squadron of the 25th Infantry Division operating 9 miles northeast of Go Dau Ha was attacked by an enemy force.
 The unit returned fire supported by artillery, helicopter gunships and airstrikes and the enemy withdrew at 16:30 leaving 11 dead.

 On 17 March at 01:45 two enemy platoons conducted a ground probe against the night defensive position of a unit of the 3rd Brigade, 1st Cavalry Division 9 mi north-northeast of Biên Hòa.
 The unit returned fire supported by artillery and helicopter gunships until the enemy withdrew at 05:45 leaving 30 dead and one individual and two crew-served weapons.
 At the same time two enemy platoons conducted a ground probe against the night defensive position of a unit of the 3rd Brigade, 1st Cavalry Division 9 miles northeast of Biên Hòa.
 The unit returned fire supported by artillery and helicopter gunships until the enemy withdrew at 05:15 leaving 33 dead and nine AK-47s and one light machine gun.
 At 10:00 helicopter gunships from the 11th ACR received fire 6 mi northeast of Dầu Tiếng, the gunships engaged the firing position and called in artillery and airstrikes killing 28 PAVN/VC.
 At 18:30 scout helicopters of the 2nd Brigade, 1st Cavalry Division attacked an enemy force 5 mi north of Lai Khê and directed artillery and airstrikes onto the position, 16 PAVN/VC dead were seen in the strike area.